 - You will have full access to your website’s backend for any customizations

 - You can create a highly personalized and focused selling experience with Salesforce’s range of tools

 - Supports heavy customization to provide tailored shopping experiences to your customers

 The Salesforce Marketing Cloud offers Omnichannel marketing capabilities.
 One of its main uses is to create marketing campaigns that connect with consumers and nurture more personalized relationships.

-According to data collected in June 2021 by Fortune Business Insights , Shopify owns a whopping 26% market share in the e-commerce platform category while Salesforce in the same space is settled at a 12% market share.
-However, as per the Fortune Business Insights “The global commerce cloud market size was USD 12.32 billion in 2019 and is projected to reach USD 55.67 billion by 2027, exhibiting a CAGR of 20.8 % during the forecast period.”
+According to data collected in June 2021 by Fortune Business Insights, Shopify owns a whopping 26% market share in the e-commerce platform category while Salesforce in the same space is settled at a 12% market share.
+However, as per Fortune Business Insights, “The global commerce cloud market size was USD 12.32 billion in 2019 and is projected to reach USD 55.67 billion by 2027, exhibiting a CAGR of 20.8 % during the forecast period.”

-Both Shopify and Salesforce commerce cloud are popular and widely used ecommerce platforms, so the choice is entirely dependent on the size of the business, its needs, and its short-term and long-term budget.
-As switching from one commerce eplatform to another is a time-consuming task, so make the right choice first.
+Both Shopify and Salesforce commerce cloud are popular and widely used eCommerce platforms, so the choice is entirely dependent on the size of the business, its needs, and its short-term and long-term budget.
+As switching from one commerce platform to another is a time-consuming task, so make the right choice first.